jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/15-Plugins.md

 ### Document Plugins

-Plugin writers can embed self-documentation using `@JkDoc` annotation on class, build method and option field declaration.
+Plugin writers can embed self-documentation using `@JkDoc` annotation on classes, build methods and public fields.

-Writers can also mention that the plugin has dependencies on other plugin using `@JkDocPluginDeps` annotation.
+Writers can also mention that the plugin has dependencies on other plugins using `@JkDocPluginDeps` annotation.
 This annotation has only a documentation purpose and does not has influence on plugin loading mechanism.

 A good example is [*Java Plugin*](https://github.com/jerkar/jerkar/blob/master/org.jerkar.core/src/main/java/org/jerkar/tool/builtins/java/JkPluginJava.java)